orbitalmartian8/orbitalblog/content/blog/rebrandintro/rebrandintro.md

 > I plan to release one video either every month or every other month.

-If I miss a video, don't worry, I'll release more, so make sure to subscribe to my You and Peertube channels to kepp up-to-date on those uploads.
+If I miss a video, don't worry, I'll release more, so make sure to subscribe to my [YouTube](https://youtube.com/@orbitalmartian8) and Peertube channels to kepp up-to-date on those uploads.

 ### Discord
 So now a couple of things about Discord, I have my server on Discord, but I also have a Matrix room, which is a FOSS alternative, and though I could bridge them (link the posts between the two), I have decided not to.